 Pakistan’s commercial law follows British and British-Indian precedents.
 Pakistan does have a concept of bankruptcy law, using the British model.
 Bankruptcy petitions involve corporations and businesses; personal bankruptcy is not currently a widespread concept.
 In general, the court appoints a liquidator to sell off and account for the property of the bankrupt, but the process can take years.

 Coface Country Risk Rating: C -- A very uncertain political and economic outlook and a business environment with many troublesome weaknesses can have a significant impact on corporate payment behaviour.
 Corporate default probability is high.

-Ducroire Delcredere Political Risk Rating: 2 – low risk
+Credendo Political Risk Rating: 2 – Low risk

-Ducroire Delcredere Commercial Risk Rating: C – highest risk
+Credendo Commercial Risk Rating: C – Highest risk

 Despite its economic and political difficulties, Pakistan has taken steps to liberalize its trade and investment in the context of commitments made with the WTO, IMF, and the World Bank.
 In recent years, Pakistan has actively been trying to become a more open economy in order to attract more foreign direct investment.
 The government has tried to implement economic reforms that include privatization, liberalization and deregulation aimed at making the economic system more investor-friendly and less bureaucratic.